\textit{Versteasch du mi?} Computational and Socio-Linguistic Perspectives on GenAI, LLMs, and Non-Standard Language: Case Study: LLMs and South Tyrolean dialect(s)

 \section{Case Study: LLMs and South Tyrolean dialect(s)}

 South Tyrol is the northernmost Italian province and is known for its contested history since its annexation to Italy in 1919, its autonomy provisions and its institutional multilingualism.
-German is one of the official languages in the Province – legally on par with Italian – but predominantly it is not Standard German that is spoken in social life in the province, but an ensemble of non-standard forms of German~\citep{platzgummer2021positioning}.
-Research has stressed the social relevance of these local dialects~\citep{risse2016societal}, which are also increasingly being used in informal writing, particularly in digital contexts such as on social networks or on WhatsApp (see e.g. \citep{glaznieks2018dialekt,alber2024verschriftungsprinzipien}).
-Standard German, in contrast, has been shown to mostly be used as a spoken language in a school context~\citep{risse2010zugehorigkeitsstiftendes}, and while South Tyrolean German speakers seem to orient to a standard from Germany as the norm with the highest prestige, they have been shown to consider this standard as somewhat ‘foreign’ to them~\citep{ciccolone2010tutela}.
-At the same time, however, most formal writing still takes place in standard German.
+While both German and the Rhaeto-Romance language Ladin were suppressed under Fascism, and speakers of these languages were structurally disadvantaged beyond that, the Autonomy arrangements of 1972 have gradually led to equitable conditions.
+German is now one of the official languages in the Province and is legally on par with Italian.
+A tri-partite education system is in place in which either Italian, German or both these languages (plus Ladin as auxiliary language) are used as languages of instruction~\citep[see][for a detailed overview]{platzgummer2021positioning}.
+However, across large parts of South Tyrol, it is not Standard German, but an ensemble of dialectal varieties assignable to the broader dialect category of Bavarian varieties that are predominantly spoken in social life.
+Research has stressed the social relevance of these dialects~\citep{risse2016societal,leonardi2020hardly}, which are also increasingly being used in informal writing, particularly in digital contexts such as on social networks or on WhatsApp (see e.g. \citep{glaznieks2018dialekt,alber2024verschriftungsprinzipien}).
+Additionally, the relevance of these dialects for constructing belonging has been underlined~\citep{risse2016societal,platzgummer2021positioning,tappeiner2026belonging}.
+Standard German, in contrast, has been shown to mostly be used as a spoken language in a school context and when interacting with German-speaking tourists~\citep{risse2010zugehorigkeitsstiftendes, leonardi2020hardly}.
+Most formal writing in South Tyrol still takes place in standard German, with some lexical particularities mainly due to being inserted into a different national context~\citep{abel2018bars}.
+While South Tyrolean German speakers seem to orient to a standard from Germany as the norm with the highest prestige, they have been shown to consider this standard as somewhat ‘foreign’ to them~\citep{ciccolone2010tutela}.